 The Expanded Universe anime film Paragon Lost portrays James Vega as a young, idealistic soldier - but a highly effective commando leading his squad against mercenaries and racers.
 By the events of Mass Effect 3, he has a slightly darker persona, but still remains loyal to the mission of saving humanity and the rest of the galaxy.

 Steve Cortez is a nice guy mourning the death of his husband and a competent Alliance pilot.
 Since he never enters ground combat, many players overlook that he's a complete Bad Ass.
 Not only does he fly into a hot LZ in just about every mission (an act of great courage), but he scores an impressive number of kills in air-to-air combat.
+In "Leviathan" he finally did enter ground combat in a limited capacity.
+But in Citadel, he fights more directly.
+Maybe not as a squadmate, but he joins one of the other two teams, filled with your badass squadmates and holds his own.
 By a similar token, Jeff "Joker" Moreau, pilot of your Cool Starship, is a Deadpan Snarker with Hidden Depths who is quite personable.
 He seems positively ecstatic when his ship the Normandy delivers killing blows to enemy ships.

 EDI, as an AI, can literally be inspired to modify her central directives towards what can only be called humanitarian virtues and loyalty.
 If this happens, she states that her overwhelming priority is no longer her own survival.
 Other things - people - are worth fighting for to the death.